 Students begin with site assessment and starting documentation in their field notebooks.
 Special attention is paid to making sure students are developing good professional skills and habits they can carry with them long after their time at camp.
 Following site assessment and discussion, students are guided by staff through the process of properly checking a field site for exposed fossil material.
-Once a collectible fossil is found, students are guided through the excavation and extraction process, learning to dig out the fossil as professional paleontologists do.
+Once a collectible fossil is found, students and staff begin the excavation and extraction process, with participants learning to dig out the fossil as professional paleontologists do.
 From brushes to picks to jackhammers and plaster jackets, students get hands-on experience with the full excavation process.
 Staff encourage students to take on leadership roles within the group, including peer-teaching by students who have quickly picked up particular skills.

 Our excavation projects change from year to year, depending on what fossil material has weathered to the surface for us to collect.